Maximize tax savings

-When compared on a risk factor, stocks happen to be far riskier than mutual funds.
-The risk in mutual funds is spread across and hence reduced with the pooling in of diverse stocks.
-With stock,s one has to extensive research before investing, especially if you are a novice investor.
+When compared on the risk factor, stocks happen to be far riskier than mutual funds.
+The risk in mutual funds is spread across and hence, reduced with the pooling of diverse stocks.
+With stocks, you have to do extensive research before investing, especially if you are a novice investor.
 Visit ClearTax for more details on the various areas of investments.
-In the case of mutual funds, the research is done, and the fund is managed by a mutual fund manager.
-This service though is not free and comes with an annual management fee that is charged by the fund house.
+In the case of mutual funds, the research is done by experts, and a professional fund manager manages the pool of investment.
+This service is not free and comes with an annual management fee that is charged by the fund house.

-If you are a new investor with little or now experience in the financial markets, it is advisable to start with mutual funds as not only the risk is comparatively lesser but also because the decisions are made by an expert.
-These professionals have the insight to analyze and interpret financial data to gauge the outlook of a prospective investment.
+If you are a new investor with little or no experience in the financial markets, it is advisable to start your equity investments with mutual funds as not only the risk is comparatively lesser but also because an expert makes the decisions.
+These professionals have the insight to analyse and interpret financial data to gauge the outlook of a prospective investment.

 It is already established that mutual funds have the advantage of reducing the risk by diversifying a portfolio.
-Stocks on the other hand are vulnerable to the market conditions and the performance of one stock can’t compensate for the other.
+On the other hand, stocks are vulnerable to the fluctuations in the market, and the performance of one stock can’t compensate for another.

-Remember when investing in stocks, you will be liable to pay 15 percent tax on your short-0term capital gains if you sell your stocks within a span of one year.
+Note that you are levied with short-term capital gains tax at the rate of 15% if you sell your stock holdings within one year from the date of purchase.
 On the other hand, there is no tax on capital gains on the stocks that are sold by the fund.
-This can mean substantial benefits for you.
-The tax saved is also available for you to invest it further thus making way for further income generation through investment.
-But you will have to hold on to your equity for more than a year in order to avoid paying that short-term capital gains tax.
+This is a substantial benefit for you.
+The tax saved is also available for you to invest in further, thus making way for further income generation through investment.

-A well diversified portfolio should include at least 25 to 30 stocks but that would be a huge ask for a small investor.
-With mutual funds, investors with small funds can also get a diversified portfolio.
-Buying units of a fund allows you to invest in multiple stocks without having to invest a huge corpus.
+A well-diversified portfolio should include at least 25 to 30 stocks, but that would be a difficult task for a small investor.
+With mutual funds, investors with low funds can also get a diversified portfolio.
+Buying units of a fund allows you to invest in multiple stocks without having to invest a considerable corpus.

-In the case of mutual funds, the decision pertaining to the choice of stocks and their trading is solely in the hands of the funds manager.
+In the case of mutual funds, the fund manager decides the stocks to be included in the portfolio.
 You do not have control over which stock is to be picked and for what duration.
-As an investor, if you invest in mutual funds you do not have the option to exit from some stocks that are in your portfolio.
-The decisions pertaining to the fate of the stocks rest in the hands of the fund manager.
+As an investor, if you invest in mutual funds, you do not have the option to exit from some stocks that are in your portfolio.
+The decisions of the fate of the stocks rest in the hands of the fund manager.
 This way, an individual investing in stocks has more control over their investment than an investor who invests in mutual funds.

-When you invest directly, you will need to invest a lot more time and research into your stock while in the case of mutual funds you can be passive.
+When you invest directly, you will need to have a lot of time and research into your stock while in the case of mutual funds, you can be passive.
 The fund manager is the one who invests his time to manage your portfolio.

-Still unsure about which investment option to choose from?
+Still unsure about which investment option to choose?
 Visit ClearTax to explore your options for investment from a diverse offering of investment schemes.